 2015 Professor Chamberlain promoted to 10th degree Black Belt by Grandmaster Al Tracy at the Gathering of Eagles in Chicago.

-Dr. Chamberlain is in private practice in north Dallas, with his wife Dr. Kimberly Jones at their office: 21st Century Chiropractic and Rehab.
+Dr. Chamberlain is in private practice in north Dallas at his office: 21st Century Chiropractic and Rehab.
 He concentrates his practice in the areas of work, sports and automobile related injuries.
 Dr. Chamberlain is a former adjunct Professor at Brookhaven College in Farmers Branch, Texas.

 Chamberlain Studios instructors turn out in force for a self defense workshop for a thousand participants, presented in conjunction with the Dallas Police Department and local civic groups following a series of assaults in North Dallas.